kubais - Fotolia

 There is only one way to make a CAT5e crossover cable, and it's pretty simple.
 Those who read lesson two on straight-through UTP cables know a UTP crossover cable is a 568A on one end and a 568B on the other.
 If you haven't read the wiring section, don't worry, because we'll provide enough information here to help you understand the concept.

-As mentioned previously, a crossover cable is as simple as connecting the TX from one end to the RX of the other and vice versa.
+As mentioned previously, the purpose of a crossover cable is to connect the transmitting side from one end to the receiving side at the other end, and vice versa.

 As you can see, only four pins are needed for a crossover cable.
-When you buy a crossover cable, you might find that all eight pins are used, these cables aren't any different from the above, it's just that there are cables running to the unused pins.
-This won't make any difference in performance, but is just a habit some people follow.
+When you purchase a crossover cable, you might find that all eight pins are used.
+These cables aren't any different from the above, because the rest of the pins are not used.
+Whether your UTP crossover cable has four or eight pins connected, it won't make any difference in performance.

-Here are the pinouts for a crossover cable which has all eight pins connected:
+Here are the pinouts for a UTP crossover cable, with all eight pins connected.

 As you can see in the above diagram, thanks to the uplink port, there is no need for a crossover cable.

-Let's now have a look at how to cope when we don't have an uplink to spare, in which case we must make a crossover cable to connect the two hubs:
+Let's now have a look at how to cope when we don't have an uplink to spare; in which case, we must make a UTP crossover cable to connect the two hubs:

 Almost all switches on the market today support the Auto-MDIX feature, allowing the connection between two switches with the use of a straight-through network cable.

 What you need to know about Gigabit Ethernet